srilakshmikanthanp/chatviewer/apps/rest-api/README.md

 # Rest API Documentation Chat Viewer

 This Documentation was available here for the REST API of Chat Viewer.
-This Documentation has Three Sections,
+This Documentation has Two Sections,

 * [User](#user)
 * [Chat](#chat)